 There are few things quite as expensive in this world as “free health care.”
 And the nation’s most populous state may be about to find out the hard way.
 On June 1, the California Senate voted 23-14 in favor of a bill, the Healthy California Act (SB 562), to authorize the state to act as a “single payer” in place of insurance carriers in negotiating prices with doctors, clinics, hospitals and other service providers.
 The measure covers all residents regardless of financial ability or immigration status.
 Annual costs may reach $400 billion – and that’s just for starters.
-As existing Medicare and Medicare funds will pay for around half that, new business taxes are the most likely candidate to cover the rest.
-It’s fitting that this prescription for economic disaster and population replacement is being driven by a union, the California Nurses Association.
+As existing state and local Medicare and Medicaid programs would pay for around half that, new business taxes most likely would cover the rest.
+It’s fitting that this prescription for economic disaster and, indirectly, illegal immigration is driven by a union, the California Nurses Association.

 National Legal and Policy Center has taken note of the central role played by organized labor in advancing the Left’s long-term goal of socialization of health care costs.
 Back during 2009 and early 2010, unions and their principal federation, the AFL-CIO, vigorously lobbied on behalf of the Patient Protection and Affordable Care Act (“Obamacare”) legislation then before Congress.
 Aided by eleventh-hour backroom dealing, they secured passage, conveniently exempting themselves from certain costly mandates.
 The Obamacare law, which farms out non-employer health care plans to state-established “exchanges” and imposes burdensome requirement on individuals and employers alike, wasn’t organized labor’s first choice.
 Unions wanted a Canadian- or British-style system in which a centralized entity – i.e., the federal government – would establish price structures and service eligibility.
 Notwithstanding, the law was a huge step in that direction.
 That’s why unions and their allies have blocked every effort to repeal it, as they work to develop stronger proposals – like in California.